Cireungas railway station

 Cireungas Station (CRG) is a class III railway station located in Bencoy, Cireunghas, Sukabumi Regency.
-The station, which is located at an altitude of +587 m, is included in the Bandung Operational Area II and is a railway station located at the most eastern and southern of Sukabumi Regency.
+The station, which is located at an altitude of +587 m, is included in the Operational Area II Bandung and is a railway station located at the most eastern and southern of Sukabumi Regency.

 Services

 The following is a list of train services at the Cireungas Station.